vds/GoIntermediateTraining01/Exercise1/README.md

 Create "main.go" file inside cmd folder

 ### Setup application home folder
-In "main.go" write a program that create main package and main function

 Hint: it is common for go application to have modules for binaries in the cmd folder

+In "main.go" write a program that create main package and main function.

 Check the existence of the folder "~/tedfeed", "~/tedfeed/videos", "~/tedfeed/thumbnails" if they don't exists, create them.